armortal/protobuffed/README.md

 ### Creating proto files

-Each project will have at least one `.proto` file which will have service and message definitions.
-Let's create service and message definitions for an auth service.
+Each one of your projects will have at least one `.proto` file which will have service and message definitions.
+Let's create service and message definitions for an auth service in a file named `example.proto`.

 ```proto
 syntax = "proto3";